sinclairzx81/runtime-type-benchmarks/readme.md

 $ npm run reporting                           # Builds and minifies the reporting website and serves
                                               # it on port 5000.
 This task will also capture the current
                                               # websites benchmark results (see image below) which is
-                                              # written to the project root (screenshot.png)
+                                              # written to the project root (see screenshot.png)

 $ npm run format                              # Runs a prettier pass over the project.

-$ npm run clean                               # Remove the target directory.
+$ npm run clean                               # Remove the target build directory.
 ```